superwhyun/mediasoup-sample/README.md

 ```
 Once that done, you can create/join rooms.
 Just open in your browser:
 `http://localhost:3000/?roomId=room1&peerName=Alice`

-Note: there will be no video in the browser until second user comes in
+Note 1: there will be no video in the browser until second user comes in
+Note 2: Latest chrome does not allow private certificate anymore.
+However, you just type 'thisisunsafe' in the brower that shows an error regarding security, and you can go further.

 And in another tab: